Linux - History, Terms, and Concepts

 Desktop PC: they tend to be at a much lower risk of theft or loss compared to laptops, and home directory encryption comes with some downsides:

-For these reasons many people opt for other encryption solutions on their desktop, such as using it only on a particular folder or virtual volume.
+For these reasons many people opt for other encryption solutions on their desktop, such as using it only on a particular folder.
 Tools are e.g. gocryptfs (apt-get install gocryptfs) and veracrypt.

 After installation the boot manager defaults to the new Linux system.
 Once the system is up and you are logged in the default can be changed with